-After removing the possible double-counts, 106 bluefin tuna schools could be detected by sonar during the 2015 survey and 34 during the 2016 survey.
-The spatial distribution of tuna detections was heterogeneous (Figure 7), combining long distances without detections and zones of high density of presence of bluefin tuna (particularly in 2015) in which numerous consecutive schools were detected in relatively short distance ranges.
-This variability also appears on a temporal level in 2015: we could observe a relatively low number of tuna schools detections in the first half of the survey and a higher number during the second half (Figure 8, Table 1) while cruising in the same zone.
-This heterogeneity of the distribution is a typical feature of this species.
+After removing the possible double-counts, 106 bluefin tuna schools could be detected during the 2015 survey, 83 during the 2016 survey and 77 during the 2017 survey.
+The spatial distribution of tuna detections was heterogeneous in the three years (Figure 7a, b, c), combining long distances without detections and zones of high density of presence of bluefin tuna in which numerous consecutive schools were detected in relatively short distance ranges (Table 1).
+This heterogeneity of the spatial distribution is a typical feature of this species.

 In an important part of the tuna schools detected, fishing was not possible.
 The tunas were not reactive to the live bait.
-This is a clear illustration of the variability of tuna catchability related to their biotic environment and feeding behavior.
-This confirms the need to develop fishery-independent abundance indices for bluefin tuna in this area.
+This is a clear illustration of the variability of tuna catchability related to their biotic environment and feeding behavior, and confirms the need to develop fishery-independent abundance indices for bluefin tuna in this area.

-3.2 Number and size of individuals by school detected, spatial density (2015 survey)
+3.2 Number and size of individuals by school detected, spatial density

-In the sampled detections, an abundance of up to 21 300 individuals by school was estimated.
-The abundance by school was highly variable and the estimated abundance was below 70 individuals for 50% of the schools (Figure 9).
+In the sampled detections, an abundance of up to 12 876 individuals by school was estimated (namely in 2016).
+The abundance by school was highly variable and the estimated abundance was below 40 individuals for 50% of the schools (Figure 7 a, b, c).